LibraryCarpentry/lc-shell/_episodes/01-intro-shell.md

 ---
 ## Introduction

-In this session we will introduce programming by looking at how data can be manipulated, counted, and mined using the Unix shell, a command line interface to your computer and the files to which it has access.
+In this session we will introduce task automation by looking at how data can be manipulated, counted, and mined using the Unix shell, a command line interface to your computer and the files to which it has access.

-A Unix shell is a command-line interpreter that provides a user interface for the Linux operating system and for Unix-like systems (such as Mac OS).
+The shell is a program that allows you to interact with your computer using commands.
+It is the interface used on Linux and UNIX-based systems, such as Mac OS, and can be used on Windows, if installed.

 For Windows users, popular shells such as Cygwin or Git Bash provide a Unix-like interface.
+In Windows 10, the Power Shell provides that functionality.

-This session will cover a small number of basic commands using Git Bash for Windows users, Terminal for Mac OS.
+This session will cover a small number of basic commands using Git Bash for Windows users, Terminal for Mac OS, and the shell for Linux users.
 These commands constitute building blocks upon which more complex commands can be constructed to fit your data or project.
 <!-- Mention native Bash in Windows 10 -->
 Even if you do not do your own programming or your work currently does not involve the command line, knowing some basics about the shell can be useful.

 The shell is one of the most productive programming environments ever created.
-Once mastered you can use it to experiment with different commands interactively, then use what they have learned to automate their work.
+Once mastered, you can use it to experiment with different commands interactively, then use what you have learned to automate your work.
 Graphical user interfaces may be better at the first, but the shell is still unbeaten at the second.

 *Note to Lesson Instructor: consider providing an example here of how you've used the Unix shell to solve a problem in the last week or month*

 [](# From SW Carpentry)
-What you can quickly learn is how to query lots of data for the information you want super fast.
+What you can quickly learn is how to query lots of data for the information you want very quickly.
 Using Bash or any other shell sometimes feels more like programming than like using a mouse.
 Commands are terse (often only a couple of characters long), their names are frequently cryptic, and their output is lines of text rather than something visual like a graph.
-On the other hand, with only a few keystrokes, the shell allows us to combine existing tools into powerful pipelines and handle large volumes of data automatically.
-This automation not only makes us more productive, but also improves the reproducibility of our workflows by allowing us to repeat them with few simple commands.
+On the other hand, with only a few keystrokes, the shell allows you to combine existing tools into powerful pipelines and to handle large volumes of data automatically.
+This automation not only makes you more productive, but also improves the reproducibility of your workflows by allowing you to save and then repeat them with a few simple commands.
 [](# Custom addition)
-Understanding the basics of the shell provides a useful foundation for learning to program, since most programming languages necessitate working with the shell.
+Understanding the basics of the shell provides a useful foundation for learning to program, since some of the tasks you learn here such as loops, and the language - values, variables - will translate to programming.

 ## Navigating the shell

 We will begin with the basics of navigating the Unix shell.

 Let's start by opening the shell.
 This likely results in seeing a black window with a cursor flashing next to a dollar sign.
-This is our command line, and the `$` is the command **prompt** to show the system is ready for our input.
+This is our command line, and the `$` is the command **prompt** to show that the system is ready for our input.
-The prompt can look somewhat different from system to system, but it usually ends with a `$`.
+The appearance of the prompt will vary from system to system, depending on how the set up has been configured, but it usually ends with a `$`.

 When working in the shell, you are always *somewhere* in the computer's file system, in some folder (directory).
 We will therefore start by finding out where we are by using the `pwd` command, which you can use whenever you are unsure about where you are.
-It stands for "print working directory" and the result of the command is printed to your standard output, which is the terminal, not your office printer.
+It stands for "print working directory" and the result of the command is printed to your standard output, which is the screen.

 Let's type `pwd` and hit enter to execute the command:
 (The `$` sign is used to indicate a command to be typed on the command prompt,